 What is Swaying Back and Forth?

 Whenever the connection between the brain and the inner ears are interrupted, the balance is affected.
 The system that controls balance is called the vestibular system, which has its central components located in the brain and the peripheral components within the ear.
-If this system is damaged in any way, vestibular disease can occur; also known as old vestibular syndrome and canine idiopathic vestibular syndrome.
+If this system is damaged in any way, vestibular disease can occur.
 Typically seen in older dogs, the definition of this disease is a sudden and non-progressive disturbance of balance.
 While there are quite a few reasons why vestibular disease can occur, here are some of the most common ones:

 - Middle or inner ear infections

 - Idiopathic (no known reason; typically occurring in geriatrics)

 To address the issue, we must treat the underlying problem e.g. an ear infection or polyp.

 If your dog has idiopathic vestibular disease, remember that this type of vestibular disease typically isn’t harmful and usually will go away on its own.
 There is no actual cure for vestibular disease, yet steps can be taken in order to help the healing process go smoothly; such as nausea medication and a medicine called propentofylline, which can help hasten the brain’s ability of restoring itself after damage.
 Just like the disease can occur quickly, it can also leave quickly on its own with little to no medical assistance.

 If you notice that your dog is swaying back and forth for a prolonged period of time, along with any of the other vestibular disease symptoms listed below, you may want to visit your vet in order to determine the underlying issue.
 If none is detected, such as an ear infection, the best thing you can do it to make your dog comfortable while he heals.